 The trick here is to only work one week at a time.
 Going too far ahead will only make more work for you later since schedules are always changing.

-Look at each area to better familiarize you with what needs to be done and then start with your first day.
+Look at each area to better familiarize yourself with what needs to be done and then start with your first day.
 You can either block off small amounts of time for each area or a large block of time for just one or two.
 This is especially helpful if you have a project that will require a larger block of time such as freezer cooking or painting the family room.

 Using a different color (if you find this helpful) section off times for each day of the week.
 Remember to write in meals and other routine tasks that get done daily.
 Sounds silly I know, but I blocked right through dinner every day that first week!